 The program is successful with more than 100,000 rides per year and ridership continues to grow as we expand the bike share network.
 The number of BCycle trips taken in 2017 increased by 26% compared to 2016.
 Want to ride a BCycle?
 Want to ride a BCycle?
 Visit Houston BCycle for more information.

 The Planning and Development Department sponsored an application in the 2015 Transportation Improvement Program Call for Projects to expand the Houston BCycle program and was awarded a $3.7 million federal grant.
 The expansion project will almost quadruple the size of bike share in Houston over the next two years by adding 97 bike stations and 767 bicycles.
 Two transport vans will also be added to help distribute bikes across the BCycle network.
 As new stations are added to the network, the bike share system becomes more useful by connecting more neighborhoods to job centers and recreational destinations.

-Installation of the bike stations began in January of 2017 and will continue throughout 2018.
-Future expansion plans include the University of Houston, University of Houston-Downtown, and Texas Southern University.
+Installation of the bike stations began in January of 2017 and is expected to be completed in 2020.
 BCycle stations installed to date:

 - Crawford Island (Downtown) – 925 Crawford St.

 - Guadalupe Park Plaza (EADO) - 238 Flynn St.

 - Woodland Park (Heights) - 2760 Houston Ave.